Skip to content

 )

-In above example you can see a few important concepts:
+In the above example, you can see a few important concepts:

 //go:tag mkunion:"Vehicle"

-Tag are powerful and flexible way to add metadata to your code.
-You may be familiar with tags when you work with JSON in golang
+Tags are a powerful and flexible way to add metadata to your code.
+You may be familiar with tags when you work with JSON in Go:

 type User struct {